 Potatoes

 Potatoes are ridiculously versatile and cook up in every way you can imagine.
-Do not wrap these (if you buy them in a plastic bag, discard the bag before storing them.)
-Keep them in a cool, dark location, ideally around 40 degrees F. Add these tasty potato dishes to your meals!
+Don't wrap these (if you buy them in a plastic bag, discard the bag before storing them.)
+Keep them in a cool, dark location, ideally around 40° F. Add these tasty potato dishes to your meals!

 Radishes

-Radishes are usually enjoyed raw as part of appetizers or in a salad.
-Remove the greens and keep them wrapped in the fridge for four to five days.
+While they can be roasted or cooked, radishes have the best flavor when enjoyed raw as part of appetizers or in a salad.
+Remove the greens and store them wrapped in the fridge for four to five days.
 Here are three lovely radish recipes for you:

 Rutabagas

-Rutabagas are part of the cabbage family with a mild flavor and can be cooked up in a number of ways.
+Rutabagas are part of the cabbage family with a mild flavor and can be cooked up in many ways.
 Keep them wrapped in the fridge for two weeks.
 And what to do with them?
 Well, look!

 Sweet Potatoes

-Sweet potatoes work with savory and sweet dishes, and can be baked, roasted, mashed, sautéed, and fried.
-Like potatoes, keep them in a cool, dry, and dark location.
+Sweet potatoes work with savory and sweet dishes and can be baked, roasted, mashed, sautéed, and fried.
+Store them like regular potatoes, in a cool, dry, and dark location.
 Find savory and sweet tastes below:

 Thanks so much for including us, now I have so many new ideas for what to make this month!